180°C = Gas Mark 4: Your Complete Celsius to Gas Mark Guide

 🇬🇧 Historical Context

 Gas ovens became popular in Britain in the early 1900s.
-The "Regulo" gas regulator marked settings 1-9, which became the standard "Gas Mark" system.
+The "Regulo" gas regulator marked settings 1-9, which became the standard "Gas Mark" system still used today.

 🌡️ Modern Reality

-Most UK homes now have electric ovens with Celsius displays, but cookbooks still include Gas Marks for tradition and older ovens.
+Most UK homes now have electric ovens with Celsius displays, but cookbooks still include Gas Marks for tradition and for the many people with older gas ovens.

-Fun fact: Gas Mark 4 (180°C) is so common it's called "moderate" - the Goldilocks temperature for baking!
+Fun fact: Gas Mark 4 (180°C / 350°F) is so common it's nicknamed "moderate"— the Goldilocks temperature for baking!
+That's why our converter defaults to this temperature.

 What Happens at Each Temperature